wyounas/wyounas.github.io/_posts/2024-12-12-how-concurrency-works-a-visual-guide.md

 This all is what makes model checkers excel—they allow you to verify program correctness across a wide range of scenarios.
 Please stay tuned as I plan to write more about this.

-*Thanks to G. Holzmann, Hillel Wayne, Jack Vanlightly, and Murat Demirbas for reading drafts of this.*
+*Thanks to Gerard Holzmann, Hillel Wayne, Jack Vanlightly, and Murat Demirbas for reading drafts of this.*

 *Please [email](mailto:waqas.younas@gmail.com) with questions, ideas, or corrections.*